Best Outdoor Water Parks in New England for Family Fun

 Best Outdoor Water Parks in Massachusetts

-1. Cape Cod Inflatable Park — West Yarmouth, MA
+1. Wicked Waves Cape Cod — West Yarmouth, MA

-With its grand opening in the summer of 2018, this splashy addition to the inflatable fun park scene has become a must-stop for many Cape-bound families.
-There's a lazy river and lily pad "walk," but thrill-seekers will head straight for the four large, inflated slides.
-Hint: If you're heading for an overnight (or two), consider a stay at the Cape Cod Family Resort; booking includes two free park passes each day of your stay.
+Since opening in the summer of 2018, this splashy addition to the fun park scene has expanded to become a must-stop for Cape-bound families.
+There's a lazy river and lily pad "walk," but thrill-seekers will head straight for the four large slides.
+Hint: If you're heading for an overnight (or two), consider a stay at the Cape Cod Family Resort; booking includes four free park passes with your stay.

 2. Breezy Picnic Grounds — Douglas, MA